Samarth-class offshore patrol vessel: History

 In August 2016, a follow-on consisting of five patrol vessels was placed for INR 20 billion.
 The follow-on vessels will have a greater indigenous content of 70% compared to the 62% of the previous batch.

 Sachet the first OPV was launched on 21 February 2019 and commissioned on 15 May 2020 by Defence Minister Rajnath Singh by video conferencing.

 Sujeet the second OPV from the second batch was handed to Indian Coast Guard on 12 November 2020 and later commissioned on 15 December 2020.

 Sajag the third OPV was delivered ahead of time on 16 March 2021.
 The ship was commissioned by NSA Ajit Doval on May 29, 2021.

 Sarthak was delivered ahead of schedule and was commissioned in the Indian Coast Guard on 28 October, 2021.

 Saksham the last ship of the project was delivered ahead of schedule on 8 February, 2022.
 All 5 ships of the Fleet 2 were delivered ahead of schedule.

 Description

 The class is 105 m long with a displacement of 2,350 tonnes.
 Features include Integrated Bridge System, Integrated Machinery Control System, Power Management System and High Power External Fire Fighting System.
 They are designed to carry one twin engine Light Helicopter and five high speed boats including two Palfinger QRIBs for fast boarding operations, search and rescue, law enforcement and maritime patrol.
 The class is also capable of carrying pollution response equipment to combat oil spill contamination at sea.

+Service history

+On 17 July 2024, the Indian Coast Guard carried out a rescue operation of the Indian fishing boat Aashni.
+The boat, with 11 crew and around 80 nmi from Kochi, Kerala, faced heavy rain and challenging weather conditions.
+Due to loss of propulsion and flooding from a hull rupture close to the keel, the vessel was in a serious situation.
+A Dornier 228 surveillance aircraft of the ICG located the vessel on the night of 16 July 2024.
+ICGS Saksham was immediately diverted towards its location after receiving an order from the ICG District Headquarters No 4 (Kerala & Mahe).
+Eventually, ICGS Abhinav, an Aadesh-class patrol vessel, was also deployed along with a HAL Dhruv helicopter.
+The technical team from the ICG assisted in the de-flooding operations and rescued the crew members and recovered the distressed the vessel.
+After the culmination of the operation, the boat was handed over to the Fisheries Department.